Boyquotes/beaners/README.md

 # Beaners
 A hobby game made in Godot Engine where you play as a bean... with your friends!

-## Rewrite
+## Deprecated
-This project has been previously halted, but the creator decided to bring it back to re-write the important parts.
+This game is no longer maintained due to slow development, may this game rest in peace.

 ## To-Do (Re-write)
 - Multiplayer (0%)